Device management

 - Click Save.

-You can modify existing device types from the Device Management page.
-To modify a device type, click the name to open its settings screen.
+To modify a device name, click the name on the Device Management page to open its settings screen.
 Make any required changes and click Save.

-Company supervisors of our Advanced plan also have the option of marking device types as "privileged".
-Setting a device type as privileged keeps the phone number, email address, and country hidden from everyone but users with the appropriate permission settings.
+Company supervisors of companies with the Advanced plan also have the option of marking device names as "privileged".
+Setting a device name as privileged keeps the phone number, email address, and country hidden from everyone but users with the appropriate permission settings.
 For example, the home phone number of a division head might be required for incident management or escalations, but shouldn't be visible to all members of the division.

-When a device type is marked as privileged, the device type name is visible to all users, but other information is redacted and replaced by asterisks.
-Once a device type is privileged it is redacted everywhere in xMatters including user profiles, info cards, mobile apps, and exported reports.
+When a device name is marked as privileged, the name is visible to all users, but other information is redacted and replaced by asterisks.
+Once a device name is marked as privileged, it is redacted everywhere in xMatters including user profiles, info cards, mobile apps, and exported reports.
 You are always able to see your own device information, even if it's marked privileged.

 Here are some examples of what you'll see when devices are marked privileged.